 Flamenco metronome for Mac/Win and app: Hear and see the Flamenco beats and the rhythm in the Flamenco styles.
 Flamenco Metronome and Compas Visible shows every guitarist a safe way to play in the compás.
 How to count the Flamenco rhythms.
 Using the flamenco clock (reloj flamenco).

 Neither magic nor mysteries.

 Flamenco is a structured music with many stiles and genres - but whose mechanisms may be learned.
 With the didactic software created by the Flamenco guitar teacher and award winning Flamenco author Gerhard Graf-Martinez the seemingly difficult rhythms will suddenly become comprehensible and transparent.
 Learn how to clap rhythmically in the Flamenco styles, how to play the rhythms on the flamenco guitar.

-Under Vista/Win7 and Quicktime 7.6.5 the program is running fine here.
-Some users complain that it does not work - please check the try out version on your Vista system.
+Under Win7 and Quicktime 7.6.5 the program is running fine here.
+Some users complain that it does not work.
+Please check the try out version on your system.

-Flamenco Metronom Graf-Martinez für Win - Demo (1.5 MB) - Download
+Flamenco Metronom Graf-Martinez for Win - Demo (1.5 MB)

 The Flamenco-clock (reloj flamenco) has been used for a long time to help explain the idea of compás, which is the rhythmical cycle of a certain number of beats and accent patterns that underlies the forms of Flamenco.